 The 2016 election was divisive, but anxiety about retirement reaches across party lines.
 The National Institute on Retirement conducted a study revealing two facts that supersede political divides.
 First, Americans fear their retirement security is in jeopardy.
 Second, they feel no reassurance that the government will get to work addressing the nation’s retirement crisis anytime soon.

 With most Americans behind on retirement savings, it’s no surprise they feel scared about their future.
-Let’s take a closer look at why Americans on both sides of the political aisle are worried about their retirement funds.
+Let’s take a closer look at why Americans are worried about their retirement funds.
 Will the government do anything to fix No. 5?

 Where’s America headed?